pattacini/yarp2DIC/README.md

 $2> yarp write /write
 $3> yarp read /read
 ```
-Then, run the simulation and type `two numbers` in the shell where you've opened
+Then, run the simulation and type `any two numbers` in the shell where you've opened
 the `/write` port.
+Check out the model's display as well as the `/read` port output.

+Have fun!